Top 40+ SAP CPI Interview Questions and Answers

 • Regression testing entails retesting integration flows following modifications to confirm that current functionality is unaffected.

-48. Can you describe the notion of “Dynamic Endpoints” in SAP CPI?
+48. Describe the notion of “Dynamic Endpoints” in SAP CPI?

 Ans: